jjti/personal-site/content/blog/2018-07-31-FF-2/index.md

 And the results from Madden-only models:

-![madden.png](./madden.png "Madden based predictions") _FF models regressed on Madden stats.
-Inferior to the Experts_
+![madden.png](./madden.png "Madden based predictions")

 ## Using Both

 And, of course, I've combined the two data sources.
 In keeping with what I learned from FFA, the R^2's improved greatly compared to either data source by itself.
 I really need to correct for overfitting/variance, but, in the short-term, I'm optimizing against the percentage of explained variance.

-![full.png](./full.png "Predictions for Madden + Expert forecasts") _FF models regressed on Expert forecasts + Madden stats.
-Better than any other_
+![full.png](./full.png "Predictions for Madden + Expert forecasts")

 As a recap of the R^2's from the three approaches: